rzkwilly/rzkwilly/README.md

 I'm an active worker in financial journalism and I've been mastering in tax and accounting field.
 My core competencies include negotiation and data analysis skill.

-- 👋 Hi, I’m Rizki Wiliyan
-- 🔭 I’m currently working at KPRI Sepuluh Nopember Institute Of Technology
-- 🌱 I’m currently learning CSS, HTML and Javascript
-- 👯 I’m looking to collaborate as Finance Administrator and Accounting
-- 🤔 I’m looking for suggest for Finance and Accounting
-- 💬 Ask me about anything
 - 📫 How to reach me: rizki.flash@gmail.com

 ## Education :